 You’ll see things you likely wouldn’t have otherwise.

-Driving around the United States has exposed us to places that would never have been on our radar otherwise.
-We’ve stayed long-term in places like Augusta, Georgia, and Fairplay, Colorado.
-These weren’t on my American bucket list, and yet we’ve had some great experiences there.
+Driving around the United States exposed us to places that would never have been on our radar otherwise.
+We stayed for full months in places like Augusta, Georgia, and Fairplay, Colorado.

-We’ve stayed in all kinds of small towns along the East Coast, a reason why I’ve fallen in love with that part of the country.
+We’ve stayed in all kinds of small towns along the East Coast, a reason why I fell in love with that part of the country.
+Does it get better than fall in New England, by the way?
+No, it does not.

 You need a home base.

 I’m not saying you need a base to return to every few months.
 Your home base is the address you’ll use for things like your car registration, your license, your health insurance, and your taxes.
 For us, you already know that’s my mom.
-We also have a virtual mailbox through iPostal1 for blog purposes.
-It’s easy enough to set up if you don’t have a nosy mother of your own.

-Here’s why we chose iPostal1:
+Here’s why we chose iPostal1 in the first place:

 - It gives you a real street address instead of a PO Box.
 This is important for some banking institutions and travel insurance carriers.